 Glattes Mehl (Smooth flour)

 These flours are very finely ground, soft to the touch and with a “dusty” consistency.
-You’ll find them used in our baking mixes for the following baked goods:
+You’ll find them used in our baking mixes for pancakes, waffles and biscuits.:

 Griffiges und Doppelgriffiges Mehl – (medium fine ground flours)